ClusterWS/cWS/README.md

     // close connection
     socket.close(code, reason)

-    // to manualy send ping to the client socket.ping()
+    // to manually send ping to the client socket.ping()
 });

 // Start auto ping (second parameter is type of ping `false` is low level)
 // use `false` most of the time except if you want to track ping pong on the client side
-// which does not have onping & onpong methods (like browser webscoket)
+// which does not have onping & onpong methods (like browser websocket)
 // check Handle AutoLevelPing In Browser Example part below
 // event if you use app level ping server onPong will be called server.startAutoPing(20000, false)